zencart/documentation/content/user/template/other_templates.md

 - Some of these templates were built for much older versions of Zen Cart, and haven't been upgraded.
 - Some of these templates will use PHP short "open" tags, which are deprecated and scheduled for removal from PHP.
 - Some of these templates include old versions of JavaScript libraries, which must be updated.
 - Some of these templates remove large pieces of core code functionality to simplify the template builder's job (because they don't take the time to learn all the things Zen Cart can do with its various configuration switches or product features), which means that things you would expect to work do not.
+- Some of these templates will not have incorporated the latest [template security changes](/user/template/template_changes/).

 Be sure to discuss these issues with your template provider and make the transaction with an awareness of what you are taking on.
 Don't be afraid to get them to put in writing whether they have tested the template's functionality with all of Zen Cart's features, and whether they will support you if things "break" when you change Zen Cart configuration settings.